Altimis/Scweet/README.md

 In the last days, Twitter banned every twitter scrapers.
 This repository represent an alternative legal tool (depending on how many seconds we wait between each scrolling) to scrap tweets between two given dates (start_date and max_date), for a given language and list of words or account name, and saves a csv file containing scraped data.
 It is also possible to scrape user profile information, including following and followers.

 Scweet uses only selenium to scrape data.
 Authentification is required in the case of followers/following scraping.
 It is recommended to log in with a new account (if the list of followers is very long, it is possible that your account will be banned).
 To log in to your account, you need to enter your ``username`` and ``password`` in [env](https://github.com/Altimis/Scweet/blob/master/.env) file.
-You can controle the timeout parameter in the get_followers and get_following functions.
+You can controle the ``wait`` parameter in the ``get_followers`` and ``get_following`` functions.

 The [user](https://github.com/Altimis/Scweet/blob/master/Scweet/user.py) code allows you to get all user information, including location, join date and lists of **followers and following**.
 Check [this example](https://github.com/Altimis/Scweet/blob/master/Scweet/Example.ipynb).